FortuneN/FineCodeCoverage/README.md

 FCCSolutionOutputDirectoryName     To have fcc output visible in a sub folder of your solution provide this name AdjacentBuildOutput                If your tests are dependent upon their path set this to true.

+ToolsDirectory                     Folder to which copy tools subfolder.
+Must alredy exist.
+Requires restart of VS.

 The "CoverletConsole" settings have precedence Local / CustomPath / Global.